rienkdekok/dtt/docs/index.md

 # Three parts

 ### 1. Highlevel
-The abstract, something that is understandable and invites to start reading the detailed sections. - [Highlevel](Highlevel/index.md)
+[Highlevel](Highlevel/index.md), somewhat abstract that is understandable and is an introdction to start reading the detailed sections.

 ### 2. Detailed
 More detail for the invested reader seeking deeper understanding.
 If the detail is not detailed enough move to the beyond funny sections. - [Detailed](Detailed/index.md)